German humour

-German humour is the conventions of comedy and its cultural meaning within the country of Germany.
+German humour is the conventions of comedy and its cultural meaning within German-speaking countries.
 German humour encompasses traditions such as Kabarett and other forms of satire as well as more recent trends such as TV shows and stand-up comedy.

-Culture

-German humour often follows many conventions which, due to similarities in cultural perception of events and day-to-day life (and other such universal themes which may be discussed through comedy), may be readily interpreted by natives of other countries.
+Media

+Feuerzangenbowle (1944) is aired every silvester and during Christmastime on TV alongside Dinner for One (1963).

+There are German comedic adventure games, such as Edna & Harvey: The Breakout and the Deponia.